jaeyk/unbundling-linked-fate/README.md

 ## Overview

 This project demonstrates that people interprete linked fate, a major measure of group consciousness in identity politics, in two distinct ways.
 Dawson's **[Behind the Mule](https://books.google.com/books?hl=en&lr=&id=0-I9DwAAQBAJ&oi=fnd&pg=PP11&ots=sEoMI1VStP&sig=NLmBqid3hZa2GKO1lpMvSPdYTQo#v=onepage&q&f=false)** (1994) argues that African Americans remain a cohesive racial group despite the growing within-group economic inequality because centuries-long experience of racial discrimination ties their individual and group utility together.
-He called this connection "linked fate" and since then linked fate has become a popular measure of group solidarity across diverse group contexts (Google search results yield more than 2700 results).
+He called this connection "linked fate" and since then linked fate has become a popular measure of group solidarity across diverse group contexts (Google Scholar search yields more than 2700 results).

 In this project, [Alan Yan](https://politics.princeton.edu/people/alan-yan) and I argue the linked fate literature has a measure problem.
 Scholars have measured the expressed strength of linked fate by asking survey respondents to what extent they agree what happens to their group also influences their life.
 The issue is people may think about that connectoin in two different ways: **linked progress** and **linked hurt**.
 Linked progress is a positive mechanism which indicates that an individual thinks that they make progress, when their group make progress.
 Linked hurt is a negative mechanism which indicates that an individual thinks that they get hurt, when their group gets hurt.
 According to the black utility heuristics theory, the linked hurt interpretation is more plausible.
 But how do we know?